vbharadwcomosci/sucerQM/README.md

-# sucer-QM
+# SUCER-qm
-### Saccharide pUcker Conformation and Energy exploreR using Quantum Mechanics
+### Saccharide pUcker Conformation and Energy exploreR using quantum mechanics

 ## Overview
 - sucer-QM is a set of python codes that enable the generation and energetic exploration of puckered conformations for any 5-membered (furanose) or 6-membered (pyranose) monosaccharide structures.